Fulbright Public Policy Fellowship

-Ghana has many educational and cultural sites throughout the country.
-Fulbrighters are encouraged to travel throughout the country during their stay.
+Ghana has many educational and cultural sites throughout the country and Fulbrighters are encouraged to travel throughout the country during their stay.

-Some Fulbrighters decide to buy or lease a car for ease of transportation, but transporation apps like Uber, Bolt and Yango are often utilized in major cities.
-There are also car rental or travel companies provide a driver with the vehicle, which is great for local trips or hosting visiting guests.
+Some Fulbrighters decide to buy or lease a car for ease of transportation, but transportation apps like Uber, Bolt and Yango are often utilized in major cities.
+There are also car rental or travel companies that can provide a driver with the vehicle, which is great for local trips or hosting visiting guests.

-If bringing your school-aged child to Ghana, then there are several international-standard K-12 schools in Accra, Kumasi, and Cape Coast.
+If bringing school-aged children to Ghana, there are several international-standard K-12 schools in Accra, Kumasi, and Cape Coast.
 Since space is limited with international schools, scholars should make arrangements for placement well in advance.

 Getting involved in community, departmental activities and mentorship are great ways to give back and remain connected while in-country.
 Fulbright U.S. Scholars are encouraged by the U.S. Embassy to give talks to students seeking to study in the United States working with EducationUSA Centers and share about American culture and history with the American Spaces team.
 These are great opportunities to share your professional expertise and American culture in Ghana.

 The former capital of the Spanish Empire in Latin America, one of the ten most biodiverse countries in the world accounting for 84 of the 117 life zones of the planet and 28 of the 32 climates of the world, home of the second-largest Amazon forest on earth, and seat of the Inca culture, Peru is THE destination to choose when applying for a grant.
 If you are ready for an exciting academic experience, you can now apply for a Fulbright Scholar grant to Peru!